 When I was a kid my absolute favorite meal was spaghetti carbonara.
 My other absolute favorite meal was ketchup and bologna, so standards were high.
 Knowing my health-freak parents and the anti-fat craze of the ’90s, I probably ate a version made with fat-free Parmesan along with turkey sausage-replaced bacon.
 This flavorless bowl of pasta set my eight year old taste buds on fire.

 I don’t remember the last time I’ve had spaghetti carbonara, but I’m determined recreate these childhood memories.
-Ah, how I miss the days of bowl hair cuts and not paying for food and not paying for rent and not paying for etc.
+Ah, how I miss the days of bowl hair cuts and not paying for food and not paying for rent and not paying for etc. (For a vegan version of spaghetti carbonara click here).

 - 1 pound of pasta (I used thin spaghetti because it’s been proven to be the most delicious type of pasta in the world, but you can do as you please)